We made changes to your return because we believe there’s a miscalculation. You owe money on your taxes as a result of these changes.

 If you disagree, contact us at the toll free number listed on the top right corner of your notice.
-If you contact us in writing within 60 days of the date of this notice, we’ll reverse the change we made to your account.
-However, if you’re unable to provide us additional information that justifies the reversal and we believe the reversal is in error, we’ll forward your case for audit.
-This step gives you formal appeal rights, including the right to appeal our decision in court before you have to pay the additional tax.
-After we forward your case, the audit staff will contact you within five to six weeks to fully explain the audit process and your rights.
-If you don’t contact us within the 60-day period, you’ll lose your right to appeal our decision before payment of tax.
-If you don’t contact us within 60 days, the change won’t be reversed and you must pay the additional tax.
-You may then file a claim for refund.
-You must submit the claim within three years of the date you filed the tax return, or within two years of the date of your last payment for this tax.
+If you contact us in writing within 10 days of the date of this notice, we’ll reverse the change we made to your account.
+However, if you can’t provide us additional information that justifies the reversal and we believe the reversal is in error, we’ll forward your case for audit.
+After we forward your case, the audit staff will contact you within five to six weeks to fully explain the audit process.
+If you don’t contact us within 10 days, you’ll lose your right to appeal our decision before payment of tax.
+If you don’t contact us within 10 days, we won’t reverse the change and you must pay the additional tax.
+You can then file a claim for refund.
+You must submit the claim within three years from the date you filed the tax return, or within two years from the date of your last payment for this tax.

 What happens if I can’t pay the full amount I owe?

 You can set up a payment plan to pay over time.

 Am I charged interest on the money I owe?